jnieuwen/stack-todo/README.md

 Switch the order of the first 2 items on top of the stack.

+### st-rise

+Move items containing the regexpression provided to the top of the stack.

 ### st-todoist-import

 Import todays todo's from todoist and put them on the stack.
 Requires that a